Saturday 3 August 2024

 Section 003

-As usual, students will get to like the course for various reason and to various degrees.
+As usual, students will get to like the course for various reasons and to various degrees.
 Some students like the course because of the instructor.
-You can tell by their eagerness and investment in the course, always looking forward to the next meeting.
-No absence, no funny attitude or excuse.
-They take care of everything and make sure they do not request for any excuse.
+You can tell by their eagerness and investment in the course, always looking forward to the next meeting, no absence, no funny attitude or excuse.
+They take care of everything and make sure they do not request for any excuses.

-Walking on campus also brings back memories of my college campus days.
-You can see lovebirds, the serious students, the social and those with the mixture of all.
+Walking on campus also brings back memories of my college days.
+You can see lovebirds, serious students, the social, and those in-between.
 You can also, actually, see the lonely students and those who don’t really give a damn!
 They are indifferent.
 They are everywhere if you look closely.

 She is first year business major (the course I agreed, but the year I did not).
 Her family was originally from Ethiopia.
 She was born here and regularly visits the place of her ancestry.
 A heavy silence would ensue between mouthfuls of popcorn, only to be broken by one more question.